96195hsu-create/Responsible_ML_HW4/README.md

 - Applied LIME to the same individuals
 - Compared feature attributions:
   - Identified where LIME and SHAP agree
   - Identified where they differ
-- Discussed implications of disagreement for model governance
+-  Briefly discussed what these differences might mean for model use

 ### 3. Counterfactual Analysis (DiCE)
 - Generated counterfactuals for each individual